List of Punisher supporting characters: Carmine "Pittsy" Gazzera

 Carmine "Pittsy" Gazzera was one of Nicky Cavella's bodyguards/enforcers, always paired with Ink.
 He first appeared in The Punisher vol. 6 #2.
 Pittsy once worked as an enforcer for "Ray the Rat", then began serving Cavella when the latter became a soldier and scion of his family.
 Pittsy was extremely rude, profane and merciless, but was completely loyal to Cavella.
 He had an extremely high pain threshold & endurance, on a level comparable to the Punisher himself, and was a very capable hand-to-hand combatant.
 During a three-way firefight between the Punisher, the CIA and Cavella's men, the Punisher threw Pittsy through a warehouse window and impaled him upon a spiked fence.
 To Castle's disbelief, Pittsy staggered towards Castle with a section of the fence still imbedded in him; Castle finished off Pittsy with a point-blank shotgun blast to the face.
 Shortly after Pittsy's death, his younger sister Teresa "Tessie" replaced her brother as Cavella's bodyguard.
 Tessie had the same rude & cold-blooded personality as her brother, but became enamored of Cavella and tried to seduce him; Cavella rebuffed Tessie's advances.
 Shortly thereafter, Tessie tracked down Frank Castle, who was in bed with Kathryn O'Brien, and attacked them both, managing to stab Castle in the shoulder while screaming that Castle had killed her brother.
 O'Brien managed to pick up a pistol and repeatedly shot Tessie in the face, killing her.

 Pittsy in other media

-Pittsy appears in 2008's Punisher: War Zone, portrayed by Mark Camacho.
-He was Ink's father and served as Jigsaw's right-hand man.
-After being disarmed, Paul Budiansky attempts to arrest him only for the Punisher to shoot his face off with a shotgun.
+Pittsy appears in Punisher: War Zone, portrayed by Mark Camacho.
+This version is Jigsaw's right hand and the father of Ink.